weikanggong/BWAS/README.md

 **Introduction**

 Brain-wide association study is a method to analyse voxel-by-voxel resting-state fMRI data.
-It simply involves (1) calculating the functional connectivities between pairwise voxel across the whole brain; (2) Testing the difference/correlation between functional connectivities and a phenotype of interests; (3) Performing multiple comparison correction using a novel Gaussian Random Field based approach, which generalized the widely-used cluster-size inferece to functional connectivities.
-So, what is cluster-size inference on functional connectivities (FC), or what is FC cluster?
+It simply involves (1) calculating the functional connectivities between pairwise voxel across the whole brain; (2) testing the difference/correlation between functional connectivities and a phenotype of interests; (3) performing multiple comparison correction using a novel Gaussian Random Field based approach, which generalized the widely-used cluster-size inferece to functional connectivities.
+So intuitively, what is cluster-size inference on functional connectivities (FC), or what is FC cluster?
 It is just a bundle of connectivities between two voxel clusters.
-So intuitively, we are actually testing whether there are many FCs (with p-value < certain cluster-defining threshold) connecting two voxel clusters.
+We are actually testing whether there are many FCs (with p-value < certain cluster-defining threshold) connecting two voxel clusters (just like in the volume analysis we test the size of the observed voxel cluster is large by chance).

 This software package implement the idea of FC clusters, but also performs such a huge number of calculation (correlation matrix + GLM statistics) efficiently.
 It no longer has a memory requirement on your computer, and supports both python 2.7 and 3.6, and Mac/Linux/Win system.

+This is still the old matlab package.
 I am going to release this new python package soon in the future.